 Table of fees

-* The fee has been waived for new and expanding businesses that create employment opportunities.
+We do not charge for new and expanding businesses creating employment opportunities.

 |1-4 dwellings||Less than 0.5ha||